Michael137/michael137.github.io/_posts/2020-05-24-fastcv-demo.md

 - C/C++ Development Toolkit (CDT) (install it through Eclipse again; the latest version works)
 - Download the FastCV SDK and install it into the same directory where the Android SDK and NDK are located

-The final directory structure should look like:
+The final directory structure should look like (modulo directory name):
 ```
 android-ndk-r6/
 android-sdk/